 With world population of nearly 8 billion and global GDP of \$85 trillion, human impacts on the environment have already reached dangerous levels.
 By 2050, world population could reach 9 billion and global GDP \$200 trillion.
 Despite unprecedented growth in countries such as China and India, some 650 million people still live in extreme poverty-concentrated especially in South and Central Asia and Africa.
-The central challenge for humanity in the 21st century is the triple endeavor of ending extreme poverty, improving social inclusion, and addressing climate change-all of which are crucial for achieving sustainability of our planet and its many life forms, including humans.
+The impacts of climate change are being felt on all continents, requiring rapid decarbonization of economies if we are to avert the worst effects of climate change.
+The central challenge for humanity in the 21st century is the triple endeavor of addressing climate change, ending extreme poverty, and improving social inclusion-all of which are crucial for achieving sustainability of our planet and its many life forms, including humans.

 Any effort to address these three complex, interlinked challenges must be interdisciplinary.
 Policies at the local, national, and global levels must draw on the best of our knowledge and innovation across sectors such as energy, biodiversity and conservation, health, sustainable business practices, food and nutritional security, social service delivery, and good governance.
-Interventions and policies in these sectors must be sensitive to gender and sexual identity and orientation, address racial inequalities and discrimination, and be in keeping with international standards of human rights.
-They must involve governments, the private sector, and civil society.
-In September 2015, the world adopted the Sustainable Development Goals (SDGs) for 2015 to 2030 at the UN General Assembly while the historic Paris Climate accord was also reached under the UN Framework Convention for Climate Change.
+This course will offer introductory discussion and policy, economic and science oriented readings on each of these sectors.
+We will also address interventions and policies in these sectors, which must be sensitive to gender and sexual identity and orientation, address racial inequalities and discrimination, and be in keeping with international standards of human rights.
+The course will explore responses by governments, the private sector, and civil society.
+In September 2015, the world adopted the Sustainable Development Goals (SDGs) for 2015 to 2030 at the UN General Assembly while the historic Paris Climate accord was also reached three months later under the UN Framework Convention for Climate Change.
+The world has progressed on many of these goals but still has far to go to achieve sustainable development.

 The 13 weeks of the course include a significant practical element - students will work in small groups with a partner organization (a business or non-profit) focused on an aspect of sustainable development to complete a project that is of importance to the organization.
 Projects will be identified in advance by the professor through collaborative arrangements with the organizations.

 Course requirements include weekly readings, a weekly writing assignment or presentation, class discussion, two mid-term exams, and the final group project.